 How Cornelius and Mary’s children attained their “landed” positions in Charles County despite Cornelius’ early death requires more research.
 There’s no indication that Cornelius passed land to any of his children.
 His son Edward was just 14 years old when Cornelius died, but Edward would eventually own hundreds of acres and run the leading inn in Port Tobacco with his brother James.
-After Cornelius’ death, the widow Mary Smallwood Maddox would marry the prominent planter Robert Taylor and they would produce three more children.
+After Cornelius’ death, his widow Mary Smallwood Maddox would marry the prominent planter Robert Taylor and she would produce three more children.
 The Maddox children might have benefited from Robert Taylor’s wealth, and from the Smallwood family’s prominence and wealth.

 Disease, famine and violence frequently visited the Colony’s early settlers, and Cornelius’ lack of preparation for his own death begs the question of its circumstances, but there is no hint of its cause in any known records.
 His known willingness to hunt fugitives like Esquire Tom in the wilderness adds to the “mystique.”
 The Spring of 1705 was a significant “time of danger” with the Piscataway Indians, according to the Governor’s notes, and Cornelius’ father-in-law (the leader of the local militia) might have drawn Cornelius into the effort to secure the frontier.
 The Indians killed numerous colonists that Spring; perhaps Cornelius was one of them.

 If Cornelius was a member of Christ Church in Port Tobacco, then he probably would have been buried in its graveyard, which has disappeared into the soil along with the original church.[xxxii]
 The National Society of the Colonial Dames of America includes Cornelius Maddox among their lineages.
 The Order of the First Families of Maryland includes Cornelius as a qualifying ancestor.